Dear Home Ec 101,

 Bummed in Burnsville

 Always listen to your gut.
-If you used the steel wool you’d remove the food, but in the process you’d scratch the snot out of the glass.
+If you used the steel wool you’d remove the food, but in the process, you’d scratch the snot out of the glass.
 Why yes, that IS the technical term for it.
 All of those scratches would give food (and bacteria) lots of wonderful places to cling to and hide.
 So, what to do?

 If you feel like experimenting, I have a proposition for you.
-I’ve run into a tip dryer sheet tip all over the Internet.
+I’ve run into a dryer sheet tip all over the Internet.
 The tip is to fill the pan with water, add 1/2 a dryer sheet and allow it to soak overnight.
 We don’t use dryer sheets, so I have not tested this myself.
 If you do, would you please report to the class with your results?

 Good luck!